sgrunber/Project-ppchem-tools-kit/README.md

    - Input: Excel document (imported by pressing the Browse button)
    - Output: Linear regression graph with the R<sup>2</sup> value

-4. 📊 Excel Graph
+4. 📊 Graph Maker
    - Input: Excel document with x and y values arranged in two columns
    - Output: Graph plotting all values
+      - Options: The graph allows customization of various parameters such as changing scales, axis labels, title, displaying maximum values, enabling gridlines, adjusting line types and colors, modifying grid and label axes, and background color.

-5. 📉 Error Calculation
+5. 📉 Error Propagation
-   - Input: (to be specified)
+   - Input: Variables, their values, and their uncertainties.
-   - Output: (to be specified)
+   - Output: Mean value, its uncertainty, and the result can be copied as LaTeX code for easy inclusion in documents.

 6. 🧪 Show Molecule
    - Input: SMILES